 After you complete the steps, the new account will be connected to the Microsoft account you specified.

-Use the following steps to delete an account with PowerShell on Windows 10:
+To delete an account with PowerShell on Windows 10, use these steps:

 Search for Windows PowerShell, right-click the top result, and select the Run as administrator option.